mtimmin65/Polevaultingpi-callan-and-max/README.md

 ## week five
 We are still behind schedule this week we are close to finishing the design for our holder.
 We have also bought a go pro chest strap because my brother has mine. next week we hope to put our data into excel and start testing.

+## week six
+We are catching up this week we are nearing completion on the design for the sensor casing.
+We now have the chest strap so we can better visualize what we want to do with it.
+We have also gotten the barrometer work along with a time stamp and accelerameter.
+Now we need to start putting the peices together and figure out how to save our data and plot it.
 ## Schedule
 Week 3: Finalize design idea, what we are measuring, finish github.
 Week 4: Start coding and design